monambike/kwijisho-discord-bot/PRIVACY_POLICY.md

 # Third-Party Services

 The Bot uses OpenAI's ChatGPT API to process user messages.
 The processing of these messages is subject to OpenAI's privacy policy.
-The Bot uses Nasa's API to retrieve images from APOD (Astronomy Picture of The Day).
+The Bot uses NASA's API to retrieve images from APOD (Astronomy Picture of the Day).

 # Changes to This Policy

 We may update this Privacy Policy from time to time.
 We will notify users of any changes by updating the policy on our GitHub page or through the Bot.

 # Contact Us

 If you have any questions about this Privacy Policy, please contact us at contact@monambike.com.